 By now, you probably know the answer to the chart vs graph debate — the differences, and how you can use them to create great visualization.
 Next, you’ve got to learn how to create these visuals using ChartExpo, and possibly get a glimpse of what bar graph vs pie chart looks like.

-Let’s say you have the electronic store and you want to a thorough breakdown of items according to their orders, you can multi series line chart for the visualization.
-If after you put the data set in google sheets as represented below, here is what to do.
+Let’s say you have an electronic store and you want a thorough breakdown of items according to their orders, you can use a multi-series line chart for visualization.
+If after you put the data set in Google Sheets as represented below, here is what to do.

 DOW | Juicer | TV | Iron | Mobile |